deep-entertainment/speedy_gonzales/README.md

 ## Usage without Control nodes

-If you only want to control the mouse cursor shape by code without relying on Control nodes, you can set
+If you only want to control the mouse cursor shape by code without relying on Control nodes, you can set:

 ```gdscript
 Speedy.keep_shape = true